Search the FAQ

 SMEs also benefit from dedicated compliance communication channels and guaranteed representation in standard-setting forums.
 Crucially, their financial penalties are calculated using the lower threshold between fixed amounts and turnover percentages.
 The proposed Digital Omnibus act may further expand these specific SME accommodations.

-Start exploring your obligations with our library of 25+ free compliance tools.
+Start exploring your obligations with our library of EU AI Compass readiness tools.

 AI regulatory sandboxes, defined in Article 57, are controlled testing environments administered by national competent authorities.